 These are the basic details Gemologists and jewelers see in diamonds :

 Diamond cut is the most important criteria of grading.
 Brilliance of a diamond depends on how good the cut is.
-Furthermore cut is defined and categorized in different grades to help the customers in determining the cut of a particular diamond.
+Furthermore,lab grown fancy cut diamonds are defined and categorized in different grades to help the customers in determining the cut of a particular diamond.
 The grades are :

 Excellent : 'Excellent' cut diamonds reflects the maximum amount of brilliance and fire.
 It reflects nearly all light that enters the diamond, creating exceptional sparkle and life.

 Very Good : 'Very Good' cut diamond properly reflects most of the light that enters the diamond, producing superior fire and brilliance.
 Under normal lighting conditions, appears very similar to excellent cut, but for a lower price.

 Good : Reflects a majority of the light that enters the diamond, for an above average appearance.
 An excellent value compared to higher cut grades.

 Fair/Poor: Allows much of the light entering the diamond to escape from the sides or bottom, reducing perceived fire and brilliance.
 More acceptable in diamonds weighing less than 0.75 carats, where differences in sparkle are more difficult to perceive.
 The diamond may appear noticeably dull and lifeless, even to an untrained eye.

 The clarity of the diamond is rated by the quantity and position of 'inclusions' or flaws, which bothers the light that passes through the diamond.
 The rating of the diamond is done in the following categories: